1. Home

 My electric bill is $290/mo

-In addition to making your solar panels more efficient, you can also make your home use electricity more efficiently with smart home features and devices such as thermostats, shade and lighting solutions, energy-efficient appliances, and home automation systems.
-These smart home devices can dramatically reduce your overall energy usage, which allows you to offset even more of your energy needs with solar power.
+• Energy efficiency: You can also make your home more energy efficient with smart home features, like smart thermostats and home automation systems, and energy-efficient windows, shade and lighting solutions, appliances, heating and cooling systems, and water heating.
+These smart home devices can reduce your overall energy usage, which allows you to offset even more of your energy needs with solar power.
+You can further optimize your clean energy usage by scheduling high-energy chores, such as laundry or cooking, for times solar panel production levels are at their highest.

 Solar panels generate electricity any time the sun’s out, but what happens to the excess energy when your home is using less power than your solar panels are producing?
 How do solar panels work when you use less power?